ppant/ppant.github.io/_posts/2020-03-22-What_time_has_it_come.md

 ![Indoor Ride during lockdown COVID19](\data\images\Ride_20200329.png){:height="700px"}.

-*On the side lines Bike trainer purchase been one of the best investment of 2019 now this is helping a lot during lockdown at the time when you can't go out for a run/ride*
+*Bike trainer purchase been one of the best investment of 2019 now this is helping a lot during lockdown at the time when you can't go out for a run/ride*

 ___